GageBachik/jiminy/readme.md

 A comprehensive macro system for building high-performance Solana programs with the pinocchio framework, designed to minimize boilerplate while maintaining zero-cost abstractions and security.

+# To use just drop jiminy.rs in your src directory and build.rs in your root directory.

+# Checkout the cargo.toml for dependencies and this file for usage examples.

+# checkout the exmaples directory for some pinocchio programs using jiminy.

 ## Overview

 Jiminy.rs provides a complete macro ecosystem for Solana program development, including:

 - **State Management**: `define_state!` for on-chain state structs
 - **Instruction Definition**: `define_instruction_with_metadata!` for instruction handlers
 - **Account Operations**: Loading, validation, and PDA management macros